 TWhile there are many fine brushes available today the modern shaving brush is still made with badger hair, and silvertip badger hair and remains the gold standard when it comes to shaving brushes.
 Wet shavers prefer Synthetic brushes over a badger hair shaving brush partially as a way to curb animal use in human grooming (synthetic brushes are a vegan solution to badger brushes), but also as a way to harness technology to the benefit of wet shavers.
 Some wet shaving brands are producing synthetic materials with such high quality you would be hard pressed to tell the difference between the highest quality grades of badger hair synthetic fibers.
 Sometimes they are actually preferred for their ability to produce suction when creating thick creamy lather, for their softness and ability to dry faster then natural hair

 A modern shaving brush using synthetic materials is very durable, especially when the brush is being used every day, compared to badger hair.
-Synthetic shaving brushes also have bristles that dry faster than badger hair or other animal hair, meaning there is less chance of water damage to the brush itself.
+Synthetic shaving brushes also have bristles that dry faster than badger hair or other animal hair, meaning there is less chance of water damage to the brush itself during the cleaning and storing process.

 However, just because synthetic shaving brushes are available doesn't mean that you can't find badger hair or boar brushes around for the same reasons that you will always be able to find straight razors along with an electric razor - the traditional will always be in style.